 If you're going on a business or leisure trip to Italy and plan on renting or driving a car, you'll want to make sure you obtain an International Drivers Permit or International Driving License before you travel.
-In the United States, you can obtain one of these at AAA offices as well as from the National Automobile Club, typically for a fee of 15 dollars.

 Italian law requires drivers that don't have a European Union driving license to show their home country license as well as an International Driving Permit if (or when) they're pulled over, and your rental car company may or may not require one or even ask about one when you put down a credit card to confirm your rental car reservation in person.